The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 • “Increased claims in your area”

-• “Rising medical costs”
+• “Rising rebuilding costs”

 • “Supply chain inflation”